UNC-Libraries/SCTS-Documentation/Ticketing.md

    - New archival tickets automatically tag and email Laura Smith, Dawne Lucas, and Jackie Dean.
    - New bibio tickets automatically tag and email all biblio people.
 ### Board Workflow
-  - When a ticket comes into the "backlog" column, any of the tagged users can move it into the "queued" column (for tickets awaiting work) or "in progress" column (for tickets being worked on).
+  - When a ticket comes into the "backlog" column, anyone in TS can move it into the "queued" column (for tickets awaiting work) or "in progress" column (for tickets being worked on).
 This can be done by dragging and dropping the ticket into the desired column in the board.
   - JIRA will prompt you to make a comment whenever changing columns.
 You can comment, either internally or to the submitter, or leave the box blank and continue.
 #### Pending Response
 If you are waiting for a response from the submitter before continuing work on a ticket, you can mark the ticket as "pending response" when under the "in progress" column by clicking on the "in progress" dropdown at the top right of the ticket and selecting "pending response from reporter."
 ![JIRA 6](https://github.com/llsmith305/images/blob/main/Jira_capture_6.png)
 ## Assigning a Ticket
 Each ticket allows for one, and only one, assignee.
 You can assign a ticket to yourself or anyone else in TS by opening the ticket and navigating to the "assignee" field on the right side of the ticket.
-You can either click "assign to me" to assign to yourself, or search for an assignee by name.
+You can either click "assign to me" or search for an assignee by name.
 An email alert will be sent to the assignee.
 ![JIRA 1](https://github.com/llsmith305/images/blob/main/Jira_capture_1.png)
 ## Communication in a Ticket
 After you open a ticket, you can scroll down to view the activity on that ticket, including all comments.
 You can add internal notes to TS people working on the ticket or comment out to the submitter of the ticket.
 You can @mention anyone within TS (or any watchers - see below) within these comments.
 ![JIRA 2](https://github.com/llsmith305/images/blob/main/Jira_capture_2.png)
 ### Watchers and Participants
-Only one person can be assigned a ticket in JIRA.
+Only one person can be assigned to a ticket in JIRA.
 But if you want to add anyone else in TS to keep track/help on a ticket, you can add them as a "watcher" by clicking the eye logo at the top right of the ticket and "add watcher."
 ![JIRA 3](https://github.com/llsmith305/images/blob/main/Jira_capture_3.png)

 If there is someone other than the submitter of the ticket who might want to follow what's happening with the ticket you can add them as a "participant."
 Participants are people outside of JIRA who will still be able to view the progress of the ticket.